-I’m an editor, journalist and campaigner with broad print and web (Mail & Guardian, Research Africa) and some TV experience; my reporting has ranged from theatre to science writing and sustainability.
+I’m an editor, journalist and campaigner (Fossil Free SA) with broad print and web (Mail & Guardian, Research Africa) and some TV experience; my reporting has ranged from theatre to science writing and sustainability.
 My past areas of specialisation have been science, human rights, the medical and social impacts of HIV/Aids; and more recently, sustainability and climate change.
-I am a good public speaker; my talks and campaign work currently focus on the intersection between culture, finance and environment.
+I am a good public speaker; my talks and campaign work currently focus on the intersection between culture, finance and the environment.

 I have considerable additional experience copy-editing and proof-reading non-fiction and academic texts for publishers and organisations like the HSRC and Foundation for Human Rights.
 I also have seven years prior experience as an advertising copywriter with various agencies.

 My formal education concluded with a BA majoring in English literature at the University of Cape Town.
 Since 2013, I have been working on the Fossil Free South Africa campaign to persuade investors and key institutions to withdraw from companies producing the fossil fuels – oil, gas and coal – that when burnt cause dangerous climate change.

 - From 2013-18, in addition to my freelance writing and editing work, I helped launch and have become the coordinator of a climate change campaign/small NGO called Fossil Free South Africa.
 This has involved considerable ongoing research, lobbying, fundraising, writing and public speaking, especially since the latter half of 2014.

 - Ongoing parallel freelance work in 2017 has included working as an editor (as part of an award-winning Fire & Lion team) on the vast UK-based CORE economics textbook.